ronn - convert markdown files to manpages

 HTML output can be customized through the use of CSS stylesheets:

-=module[,module]...The list of CSS stylesheets to apply to the document.
+--style=module[,module]...The list of CSS stylesheets to apply to the document.
 Multiple module arguments may be specified, but must be separated by commas or spaces.

-When module is a simple word, search for files named module.css
+When module is a simple word, search for files named module.css in all

-directories listed in the RONN_STYLE
+directories listed in the RONN_STYLE environment variable,

 and then search internal styles.